 Click here for an interview with me about this book.

-My third (and, so far, final) book: The Shape of Your Heart.
+My third (and, so far, final) book: Time Lost.

 To be published sometime in 2018.
 This is another mystery, but it’s also a bit more.
 Back cover copy: